mpalourdio/zf2-maintenance-mode/README.md

 zf2 maintenance mode
 ====================

-This ZF2 "maintenance mode" module allows you to stall your application to maintenance (503) via CLI.
+This ZF2 "maintenance mode" module allows you to stall your application to maintenance (503 by default) via CLI.
 It's heavily inspired from the [apigility development mode module] (https://github.com/zfcampus/zf-development-mode)

 Requirements